Jed Davies: Coach education

 Davies was a co-founder of Inspire Football Coach Education UK, a coach education company that featured the likes of Dick Bate, Raymond Verheijen, FC Barcelona's Albert Capellas, Brian Ashton and many other reputable guests.

 Davies has presented for a number of clubs and coach education companies and events such as the World Football Academy Expert Meeting, owned by Dutch coach Raymond Verheijen.
 Verheijen (former Wales Assistant Manager) referred to Davies as one of the "next generation" of coaches who he appreciated as an educator of football tactics.

 In 2019, Davies became a professor at the University of Ottawa where he taught Strategy in Sport: Association Football.

 Published books

 In 2013 Davies published Coaching the Tiki-Taka Style of Play, a book positively reviewed by Eddie Howe among many others.
 Eddie Howe commented how the book was one of "Inspiration, different ideas and new angles that can make you better" during his Soccer AM interview on Sky Sports.

 The Philosophy of Football: In Shadows of Marcelo Bielsa was published in 2016.
 The book included insights from Michael Beale, Mark Sampson, Chris Davies and those close to the working methods of Marcelo Bielsa.

+On 1 May 2026, Davies published ball., the first volume of his Technical-Tactical Football Theory trilogy.
+Matías Manna, analyst with the Argentina national team that won the 2022 World Cup, wrote in the foreword: "When you read this book, you cannot remain apathetic.
+You will carry Jed's flag and plant it in your club, in your barrio, in your team, or, most importantly, in your lenses for seeing the game."